lucashzhang/cdc-public-21/README.md

 It includes the source code for the ReactJS frontend site as well as the Strapi backend content management system.

 ## Software Requirements & Tech Stack
 [**Docker**](https://www.docker.com/): This app was built using Docker Containers.
-So, this is the only real requirement for the app. **Docker needs to already be installed on the computer to keep setup to a minimum**.
+So, this is the only real requirement for the app. **Docker needs to already be installed on the computer for this to work**.

 Docker Images used:
 - [strapi/strapi](https://hub.docker.com/r/strapi/strapi): this image automatically sets up the backend strapi server in a docker container